bee-san/pyWhat/README.md

 <GIF HERE>

-Imagine this: You come across some mysterious text 🧙‍♂️ `⊑⟒⌰⌰⍜ ⋔⊬ ⋏⏃⋔⟒ ⟟⌇ ⋏⍜⏁ ⍜⋏⟒ ⏁` and you wonder what it is.
+Imagine this: You come across some mysterious text 🧙‍♂️ `5f4dcc3b5aa765d61d8327deb882cf99` and you wonder what it is.
 What do you do?

-Well, with `what` all you have to do is ask `what "⊑⟒⌰⌰⍜ ⋔⊬ ⋏⏃⋔⟒ ⟟⌇ ⋏⍜⏁ ⍜⋏⟒ ⏁"` and `what` will tell you!
+Well, with `what` all you have to do is ask `what "5f4dcc3b5aa765d61d8327deb882cf99"` and `what` will tell you!

-`what`'s job is to identify _what_ something is.
-Whether it be a file or text!
+`what`'s job is to **identify _what_ something is.** Whether it be a file or text!
 Or even the hex of a file!
 What about text _within_ files?
 We have that too! `what` is recursive, it will identify **everything** in text and more!

 # ⚙ Use Cases